armant/LATAM/about.md

 Trade Bloc comprising of Chile, Mexico, Peru, and Columbia.

 IndiaLATAM is a global partner that promotes cross-cultural, commercial, and economic development of the two regions.
-Our skills encompass a complete range of advisory and assurance services in the areas of _.
 We are a well managed organization supported by experienced and dedicated diplomat, bureaucrat, academician, historian, and other professionals.